Phobias are not that uncommon!

 SMT offers an effective therapy for fear in Melbourne, offering help for a range of social phobias, as well as many others.

 Pauline McKinnon describes how a phobia may develop

-In her own story, In Stillness Conquer Fear, Pauline McKinnon describes the development of a phobia:
+In her own story, In Stillness Conquer Fear, Pauline McKinnon says this:

 ‘A phobia arises from fear experienced when the anxiety level is higher than usual.
 A phobia appears to provide the individual with a kind of defence – or protection – against whatever is feared.
 But fear feeds upon fear, and as humans instinctively fight fear with tension, it is not long before the phobic reaction is no longer useful but detrimental to well-being.